OpenNebula/docs/source/operation/network_management/self_provision.rst

 Virtual Network Templates
 ===============================================

 Virtual Network Templates allow end users to create their own network without knowledge of the underlying infrastructure.
-Virtual Network Templates, unlike Reservations, allows end user to set the logic attributes, like address ranges, dns server, gateway, etc, of the network as needed.
-All the information about Virtual Network Templates is available :ref:`here <vn_templates>`.
+Virtual Network Templates, unlike Reservations, allows end user to set the logic attributes, like address ranges, dns server or gateway of the network.
+See the :ref:`Virtual Network Templates guide<vn_templates>` for more information.